Firoz04/opencart-selenium-automation-tests/README.md

-# OpenCart Selenium WebDriver Automation Tests
+# OpenCart Selenium WebDriver Automation

 This project contains **Selenium automation scripts** for the OpenCart website using **Selenium WebDriver**, **JavaScript (Node.js)**.
 There **Chai** for assertions.
 All file names and structure remain exactly as in the repository.
 OpenCart website: